virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 ```

 ### -PublicID
-Sets the Public ID, defaults to the serialnumber
+Sets the Public ID, defaults to the YubiKey serial number.

 ```yaml
 Type: Byte[]